tosmartak/tosmartak/README.md

 - 👋 Hi, I’m Tosin Harold Akingbemisilu @tosmartak
 - 👀 I’m interested in Data Science and App Development
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science by doing projects...
+I just love the idea of getting usable insights from lots of data and look forward to keep doing more in real-life environments.
 - 💞️ I’m looking to collaborate on Data Science Projects and looking forward to learning a lot from the community
-- 📫 You can reach me here directly
+- 📫 You can reach me here or on [LinkedIn](linkedin.com/in/tosin-akingbemisilu/)

 <!---
 tosmartak/tosmartak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.